halorium/flaw/README.md

 ```

 #### Credits
-This is a refactor from code designed and written by Tom Mornini and Loren Hale
+This is a refactor from code designed and written by @tmornini and @halorium